borgbase/ansible-role-borgbackup/README.md

 ## Role Variables

 ### Required Arguments
 - `borg_repository`: Full path to repository.
 Your own server or [BorgBase.com](https://www.borgbase.com) repo.
 Not required when using auto creation of repositories.
+Can be a list if you want to backup to multiple repositories.
 - `borg_source_directories`: List of local folders to back up.

 ### Optional Arguments